cbaleani/CNews/README.md

 ** version 1.0.0 **

-Create two news stories using HTML and CSS as part of Radium Rocket's "become a software develop" training.
+Create two news stories using HTML and CSS as part of Radium Rocket's "become a software developer" training.

 Development of HTML and CSS files to put into practice what was learned during the weekly classes of the Radium Rocket program.